Skip to content

 • Redun: You are running calculations on AWS.

-• Jobflow: You are affiliated with the Materials Project or are already using Jobflow and/or FireWorks.
+• Jobflow: You are familiar with using MongoDB.

 Covalent is a user-friendly workflow management solution from the company Agnostiq.